Sharia: Rape

 Rape is considered a serious crime in the Sharia law since the Islamic prophet Muhammad ordered rapists to be punished by stoning.
-Rape is a crime in all countries of the North Africa and Middle East region, but as of 2011, Sharia-based or secular laws in some countries, including Bahrain, Iraq, Jordan, Libya, Morocco, Syria and Tunisia, allowed a rapist to escape punishment by marrying his victim, while in other countries, including Libya, Oman, Saudi Arabia and United Arab Emirates, rape victims who press charges risk being prosecuted for extramarital sex (zina).
+The terms ghasaba and ightasaba have been used by traditional jurists when discussing sexual assault and its punishment.
+Imam Al-Shāfi'ī defined rape as: "Forcing a woman to commit zinā against her will".
+To the Ḥanafis, illegal intercourse is considered rape when there is no consent and no deliberate action from the victim.
+In Mālik's view, rape refers to any kind of unlawful sexual intercourse by usurpation and without consent.
+This includes instances when the condition of the victims prevents them from expressing their resistance, such as insanity, sleep, or being underage.
+The Hanbalites, similar to the Mālikites, consider the use of any kind of force as a denial of consent from the victim.
+The threat of starvation or suffering the cold of winter is also regarded as being against one's will.

 Slavery

-Sharia recognizes the basic inequality between master and slave, between free women and slave women, between believers and non-believers, as well as their unequal rights.
-Sharia authorized the institution of slavery, using the words abd (slave) and the phrase ma malakat aymanukum ("that which your right hand owns") to refer to women slaves, seized as captives of war.
+Sharia authorized the institution of slavery, using the words abd (slave) and the phrase ma malakat aymanukum ("that which your right hand owns") to refer to women slaves seized as captives of war.
 Under Islamic law, Muslim men could have sexual relations with female captives and slaves.
-Slave women under sharia did not have a right to own property or to move freely.
-Sharia, in Islam's history, provided a religious foundation for enslaving non-Muslim women (and men), but allowed for the manumission of slaves.
-However, manumission required that the non-Muslim slave first convert to Islam.
-A slave woman who bore a child to her Muslim master (umm al-walad) could not be sold, becoming legally free upon her master's death, and the child was considered free and a legitimate heir of the father.
+Sharia, in Islam's history, provided a religious foundation for enslaving non-Muslim women and men but allowed for the manumission of slaves.
+A slave woman who bore a child to her Muslim master (umm al-walad) could not be sold, becoming legally free upon her master's death and the child was considered free and a legitimate heir of the father.